 Your bedroom should be a place that welcomes relaxation and promotes tranquility.
 Quiet, cool environments are best for achieving this.
-If there are noise issues in your home, like loud neighbors or a snoring partner, try using ear plugs or a white noise machine to block distractions.
-Blackout curtains and eye masks can be used to prevent light from seeping in, and you should always make sure your mattress, pillows, sheets and blankets are comfy!
+If there are noise issues in your home, like loud neighbors or a snoring partner, try using ear plugs or a white noise machine to block out distractions.
+Blackout curtains and eye masks can be used to prevent light from seeping in, and you should always make sure your mattress, pillows, sheets and blankets are comfortable.

 Soak Up the Sun

 Light is a big contributing factor to how your circadian rhythm works, which is the internal clock that regulates your periods of sleep and wakefulness.
 To keep your rhythm on track, you should let the sun into your room in the morning and take breaks outside during waking hours to soak up some natural light.